Noise Levels in Turtle Run, Coral Springs, FL | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Turtle Run

 Average noise levels for Turtle Run residents, grouped by direction from the center of Turtle Run.
-Central Turtle Run carries the highest population-weighted average; Eastern Turtle Run carries the lowest.
-Just 18% of residents in Eastern Turtle Run live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Central Turtle Run.
+The highest population-weighted average is in central Turtle Run; the lowest is in northern Turtle Run, where just 15% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Turtle Run